Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

 ---

-## PART VII — THE FOUNDING PRINCIPLE
+## PART VIII — THE FOUNDING PRINCIPLE
 ### Why This Exists

 ---